Waste Heat Recovery Design

 The goal of this course is to provide engineers with a better understanding of waste heat recovery systems; what they are, how they can be used and useful and how to design and optimize them to provide a greener way to convert energy.

 This course will familiarize attendees with the basics of waste heat recovery thermodynamic cycles as well as axial and radial turbines.
 The program will start with a theoretical overview of WHR cycles, turbine thermodynamics, gas dynamics, aerodynamic of both axial and radial turbines, and end with typical examples implementing the suggested procedures.
-Each training section contains a quiz to ensure the information is understood and can be effectively applied to engineering challenges.

 Waste Heat Recovery Design Online Training: